 Test Setup: Connect the device under test (DUT) to the testing station with the appropriate medium (i.e. unshielded twisted pair (UTP), shielded twisted pair (STP), balanced copper, multi-mode fiber, etc.) and transmit a valid frame to the DUT to ensure that the DUT is functioning properly.
-See Annex C for suggested test configurations.
+See AnnexC for suggested test configurations.

-- 1. The DUT is instructed to transmit several frames. - 2.
+- 1. The DUT is instructed to transmit a number of different frames. - 2.
 The CRC value of each frame is computed by the testing station and compared to the CRC transmitted by the DUT.